Open-Email/MailHTTPS-Protocol/README.md

 # The New Terminology

-Mail/HTTPS is designed to work just like traditional email, so there’s no need to build entirely new email clients or relearn how to communicate.
+Mail/HTTPS is designed to work just like traditional email, so there is no need to build entirely new email clients or relearn how to communicate.
 While it maintains familiar functionality, it introduces important changes in terminology for the better, making the email experience more intuitive and user-friendly.

 ## Authors and Readers